timghaly/EcoFoldDB/README.md

 ```

 # Usage
-The path to the Foldseek binary directory can be set as an evironmental variable before running ```EcoFoldDB-annotate.sh```:
+If Foldseek is not in your `$PATH`, then you can add its binary directory to the `PATH` environment variable before running `EcoFoldDB-annotate.sh`:
 ```
 export PATH=/full/path/to/foldseek/bin/:$PATH
 ```
-Or instead, the foldseek binary directory can be provided to ```EcoFoldDB-annotate.sh``` using the flag:
+Or instead, the foldseek binary directory can be provided to `EcoFoldDB-annotate.sh` using the flag:
 ``` --foldseek_bin ```